 If you think about it, LinkedIn was originally intended to be a social network for professionals who only connected with people they know and trust.
 But, similar to other social media, users today are more open and might connect with someone on LinkedIn that they might not know too well.
 This is similar to how they might follow someone who seems interesting on Twitter or Instagram without personally knowing them.

 Sometimes, for whatever reason, we might want to delete a LinkedIn connection that doesn’t make sense anymore.
-After all, if you think of connecting to someone as their joining your virtual world, if the relationship does not work out because you feel you are being spammed or for another reason, you do have the option of removing them as a LinkedIn connection.
+After all, if you think of connecting to someone as their joining your virtual world, if the relationship does not work out because you feel you are being spammed with sales pitches or for any other reason, you do have the option of removing them as a LinkedIn connection.
 Connecting with someone on LinkedIn is not a marriage by any means!
 Hopefully this gives those who want to build out a larger network or even those who want to start slowly connecting to people that you virtually meet on LinkedIn some sense of security in doing so.

 1. Delete Connections When Visiting Their Profile

-This is by far the easiest way in how to delete connections on LinkedIn.
+This is by far the easiest way to delete connections on LinkedIn.
 After all, there is probably an incident that makes you want to remove a LinkedIn connection, so inevitably you will probably end up visiting that person’s profile to make sure you want to remove them.
 If you are concerned that they might find out that you visited their profile, make sure you visit their profile with your privacy settings showing you as an anonymous visitor.

 2. Delete Connections From My Network Connections view